Okdongsik

 Korean restaurant in New York City, U.S.

-Okdongsik is a Korean restaurant in Midtown East, New York City.
-The restaurant's original location is in Seoul was awarded a Michelin Bib Gourmand.
+Okdongsik is a Korean restaurant in Seoul, Midtown East, New York City, and Honolulu The restaurant's original location is in Seoul was awarded a Michelin Bib Gourmand.
 The restaurant specializes in one dish, dwaeji gukbap, a soup (guk) made with pork ribs and rice.
 Along with their specialty, they serve kimchi mandu like the original restaurant, monthly rotating specials, and drinks.